nvenayak/impact/readme.md

 ## Quick Start Guide
 ### Install
 Download a [Python 3 installation](https://www.python.org/downloads/) for your platform, or you can use [Anaconda](https://www.continuum.io/downloads).
-Anaconda has many of the dependencies pre-installed, and is an easy option to get off the ground quickly.
+If you are on windows, you will need a way to install numpy, scipy, matplotlib - packaged with Anaconda.

 #### Fresh install
 First, clone the repository.
 You will need your github username and password but if you are here presumably you are logged in.